Self-organization and cyclic positioning of active condensates: Results

 Is interfacial polarization the dominant mechanism driving this behavior?
-Our results confirm this to be the case.
-We compare an active condensate in an activity gradient to a passive condensate in a thermal gradient (computational details are provided in SM, Sec.~SIV).
+To address this question, we compare an active condensate in an activity gradient to a passive condensate in a thermal gradient (computational details are provided in SM, Sec.~SV).
 In active systems, high-activity regions are analogous to hot regions in passive systems~\cite{takatori2015, ginot2015, speck2016}.
 Models based on interfacial pressure predict that both droplets should migrate toward the colder or low-activity region~\cite{takatori2015, ginot2015, speck2016, dai2020, cunha2024}.
 Our simulations recapitulate this expected behavior for the passive droplet (see Fig.~\ref{fig:p}(a)).
-In contrast, the active condensate migrates toward the high-activity region (Fig.~\ref{fig:p}(b)).
-We also perform simulations for ABP clusters formed by motility-induced phase separation (MIPS) using hard-sphere ABPs (without pair-attractions).
+In contrast, the active condensate migrates toward the high-activity region (Fig.~\ref{fig:p}(b)). \chg{This opposite migration direction shows that the behavior cannot be captured by a passive thermophoretic droplet picture or by a scalar effective-temperature mapping.
+The essential difference is that attractive active condensates develop a distinct interfacial orientational polarization, which produces an active body-force density \(b_{\rm act}(z)=f_{\rm a}(z)\rho(z)\langle e_z(z)\rangle\).
+The resulting active pressure imbalance can drive motion toward higher activity, opposite to the passive case (see Fig.~S7 of SM for pressure profiles).} We also perform simulations for ABP clusters formed by motility-induced phase separation (MIPS) using hard-sphere ABPs (without pair-attractions).
 For these clusters, the propulsion direction at the liquid-gas interface points toward the condensed phase~\cite{omar2023, li2025surface}, and consequently, the clusters migrate toward regions of low activity (Fig.~\ref{fig:p}(c)).
 These results reveal that the orientational ordering of ABPs at the interface is the dominant driving force.
+In panel (c), the interface exhibits strong oscillations in the density profile.
+Particles that move from the region with ${\rm Pe}=120$ into regions with ${\rm Pe}=0$ lose their self-propulsion and pile up near the interface, creating an over-compressed first layer.
+Steric packing behind this layer then produces a sequence of oscillations in the density profile. \chg{The density profile near the interface is reminiscent of packing-induced layering in dense passive colloidal systems confined by soft repulsive walls; see Fig.~S8 in the SM and Refs.~\cite{Tschopp2025, Tschopp2026}.}